Mr. Kinky: Plot

-Pietro Breccia (Vittorio Gassman) is a man who has long decided to abandon civilization, becoming a hermit, leaving behind the strain of modern life and the futility of consumer society, living for years in seclusion on Monte Soratte, near Rome.
+Pietro Breccia is a man who has long decided to abandon civilization, becoming a hermit, leaving behind the strain of modern life and the futility of consumer society, living for years in seclusion on Monte Soratte, near Rome.
 One day he is discovered by a TV crew that, sniffing the scoop, film a report about him.
 From that moment, against his will, he gets sucked into civilization.